 Let’s face it, white lounge, dogs and kids do not mix.

 Design of an extra ordinary home theatre

 Not long ago the home theatre was considered a luxury, now it is seen as a standard in every new home.
 I have had one client though who took this one step further.

 His wife claims this room cost more than the entire house.
 The theatre is fully sound proof, raised platforms with specialist theatre lounge chairs, acoustically balanced, carpeted, curtained with lighting designed to enhance all features.

 The file server which has a purpose built space in the garage would run a moderate size business.
 This client works in a highly stressful job and this is his downtime.

-The article when on to list things a home owner could included if they wanted to outdo their neighbours.
+The article went on to list things a home owner could include if they wanted to outdo their neighbours.